 We use uppercase roman numeral numbers to represent major chords, lowercase to represent minor chords, uppercase with a small plus sign to represent augmented chords, and lowercase with a small circle to represent diminished chords.

-The seven diatonic chords formed from the key of C sharp minor are:
+The seven diatonic chords in the C sharp minor key are:

 i.
 C♯ – E – G♯ (C Sharp minor chord)

 iiº.
 D♯ – F♯ – A (D Sharp diminished chord)